Jackhole Productions

 Jackhole Productions was an American production company started by Jimmy Kimmel, Daniel Kellison and Adam Carolla.
 It produced several comedy shows on television.
 Jackhole Productions has worked on several projects with production company DiGa.

 The company's name is an amalgam of Carolla and Kellison's company Jackhouse, and Kimmel's company Cashhole.
 It is also a made up swear word.
 The mascot is an animated donkey wearing a sombrero.

-In early 2020, Kimmel's new production company, Kimmelot, assumed production responsibilities for Jimmy Kimmel Live!; it is not known if this is due to a merger between Jackhole and Kimmelot.
+At some point, Kimmel's new production company, Kimmelot, assumed production responsibilities for Jimmy Kimmel Live!.

-Former shows produced by Jackhole Productions: